Zakrok09/Zakrok09/README.md

 - JavaScript enjoyer *now also a TypeScript one*
 - Actual leader of the "Praxidike" team
-- Full-Stack Developer (3 years of experience)
+- Front-end Developer (3 years of experience)
-- Web Designer
+- UX/UI Designer
 - Participant and winner of several competitions (on local, national and global level)
 - Contributor to [Andy](https://github.com/SERG-Delft/andy)
+- Front-end developer at Delft Hyperloop
-- TU Delft CSE Student - Year 2
+- TU Delft CSE Honours Student - Year 2
+- QA Enthusiast
+- Research "Technical Debt analysis in the era of AI"
 - Java, Scala user

 Some statements I will leave right here: